-The results show that excessive dollarization is of significant importance in Georgia.
+The results show that dollarization is of significant importance in Georgia.
 The GMM estimates indicate that the US dollar is a good substitute for the domestic currency in terms of reduction of transaction costs.
 Foreign money balances have 0.57-0.8 significant share in producing liquidity services.
-The model predicts that the optimal dollarization should be smaller and should decrease with the progress in macroeconomic stabilization.
-However, despite recent improvements in macroeconomic fundamentals, dollarization remains high and is persistent in Georgia.
-As the US dollar is shown to be a good substitute for the lari, the only way to reduce excessive dollarization is to ensure sufficiently long periods of low inflation and exchange rate stability.
+Dollarization persistence in Georgia can be explained by trends in exchange rate, in domestic versus foreign inflation, as well as in interest rates differential between domestic and foreign currency deposits.
+The exchange rate model predicts dollarization the closest to actual one comparative to the inflation and the interest rate models.

 The paper is structured as follows.
-Section 2 presents the economy model.
+Section 2 presents the model of an economy.
 Section 3 describes the data.
 Empirical findings are presented in Section 4.
 The dynamics of dollarization is studied in Section 5.
 Section 6 concludes.